 What are the Hidden Costs of Owning a Campervan?

 Where to begin?
 Like any vehicle, there are going to be costs that creep up after you make your purchase.
 If and when you can, try to get the vehicle safetied before you transfer ownership to mitigate the number of surprises you’ll encounter.
+If you’re curious to see a monthly breakdown of what I’ve spent on vanlife so far, with a mix of living/travelling in and working on the vehicle, I’ve been documenting my costs since April 2022.

 In the purchasing process you’ll need to consider paying taxes on the sale of the vehicle, the cost of transferring the ownership, and buying new licence plates.
 Perhaps you’ll want to want to pay a mechanic to look over everything beforehand as well.
 Insurance prices will vary depending on your location, as well as the age, make, and model of your camper.
 Then there are the parts that may need replacing in a year or 2 or 5, depending on the age and wear and tear of it.
 While they may not be immediate costs, you’ll want to think further down the road to see if it’s worth the purchase in the long run.
 Check the tread on the tires when scoping out vehicles, as they can be a costly but necessary expense.